-If you acquired a CGT asset after 13 May 1997, the cost base of the asset also excludes:
+If you acquired a CGT asset after 13 May 1997, the cost base of the asset excludes:

-- any expenditure in the first, fourth or fifth element that you have claimed or can claim as a tax deduction, or - heritage conservation expenditure and landcare and water facilities expenditure incurred after 12 November 1998 that give rise to a tax offset.
+- any expenditure in the first, fourth or fifth element for which you have claimed a tax deduction in any income year, or have omitted to claim but can still claim a deduction because the period for amending the relevant income tax assessment has not expired, and - heritage conservation expenditure and landcare and water facilities expenditure incurred after 12 November 1998 that give rise to a tax offset.

 Special rules apply for land and buildings.
-See Cost base adjustments for capital works deductions on page 55.
+See Cost base adjustments for capital works deductions on page 60.